jeanlescure/quick-wb/README.md

 Run a WEBrick server locally and serve any folder on any port of your choice, quickly and hassle-free.

+## Version 1.0.1 is here!

+New on this version:
+* **New** Interactive multiple server instance management console!
+* Better PHP management
+* Better error handling
+* Server output logging

 ## Dependencies

 Quick WEBrick depends on the 'gli', before running it execute the following from your cli: